 - Application -What does the text mean to me?

-Inductive Bible Study Step # 1 – Observation
+Inductive Bible Study Method Step # 1 – Observation

-Studying the bible is not a race or competition, it is not about how fast but how well, so it is advisable to take your time and go over the text/passage you have mapped out as many times as possible.
+Studying the bible is not a race or competition, it is not about how fast but how well, so it is advisable to take your time and go over the passages of scripture you have mapped out as many times as possible.

-After you have highlighted the text and made your observations, you can answer the following 5 W’s and an H to aid you in compiling the information you have collected:
+After you have highlighted the text and made your observations, you can answer the following 5 W’s and an H to aid you in compiling the information you have collected.
+Here are some questions of the text to ask and think about:

 - Who- who is the author?
 Who is the passage referring to?